thephenom1708/js-snippets/README.md

 # js-snippets
 A collection of code snippets for learning various concepts in Javascript with ES6 standards

+### Running Snippets on Local Environment
+---
+1. Clone the repository on your local machine.
+2. Change working directory to this repository.
+3. If you do not have node installed on the system, you need to install it first. https://nodejs.org/en/download/
+4. To run any snippet, open the terminal hit the following command.
+    ```
+   node <snippet-dir-name>

+   Example:
+   // To run polyfill-bind snippet
+   node polyfill-bind
+    ```

 ### Table of Contents
 ---
 1. [Call, Apply and Bind functions in JS](https://github.com/thephenom1708/js-snippets/tree/8e24b7f2c1aa3df9f47ce1fdcbaaac9be173336c)